 ROBERT G. CULP, III is one of the founders of the Company and was executive vice president and secretary until 1981 when he was elected by the Board to serve as president.
 The Board elected Mr. Culp chief operating officer in 1985 and chief executive officer in 1988, and he held that position until 2007.
 In 1990, the Board of Directors elected Mr. Culp Chairman of the Board, and he continues to serve in that role.
-Mr. Culp currently serves as a member of the board of directors of Old Dominion Freight Line, Inc. in Thomasville, North Carolina.
+Mr. Culp currently serves as a member of the board of directors of Old Dominion Freight Line, Inc. in Thomasville, North Carolina and Leggett & Platt, Incorporated in Carthage, Missouri.
 He is the father of Robert G. Culp, IV.